theolivenbaum/resin/README.md

 _"If it's not zero-config it's not Resin."_
 _- Creator of Resin_

-_"Software that needs to be configured before you can use it
+_"Software that needs to be configured before you can use it as a tool,
-as the tool it is supposed to be, is not a tool at all."_
+is not a tool at all."_
 _- User of software_

 [Fire up a search server](#inproc) in seconds, with Solr-like capabilities but with zero config: